The Big Difference

 Sometimes, once I find inspiration, I like to hide the locations and techniques that I originally used and progress from there.

-The photo below was actually taken on a trampoline but I decided after a while not to include the trampoline in the shot but to go for the effects that came from it.
+The two girls in the photo below were actually on a trampoline.
+I decided after a while not to include the trampoline in the shot but to go for the effects that came from it.
 This has resulted in some really fun photos that don’t have the distraction of the prop used to take them.

-Even if you’ve only been hired for a couple hours, try to convince the client that the best thing is to take regular breaks so that you can both relax and come back into the shoot with fresh ideas.
+Even if they only hired you for a couple hours, try to convince the client that the best thing is to take regular breaks.
+This way you can both relax and come back into the shoot with fresh ideas.

 During these breaks, they can change outfits and come up with new locations and you can carry on shooting the whole thing.